 Injuries caused by and during car accidents can range in severity.
 A whiplash injury is a common but potentially serious injury most often associated with car accidents such as auto collisions.
-Getting whiplash can be both painful and debilitating, so it is important to be able to recognize the cause when it comes to claiming from insurance.
+Getting whiplash can be both painful and debilitating, so it is important to be able to recognise the cause when it comes to claiming from insurance.
 In order to better understand and go about claiming compensation, find out about more this here.

 However, if you are looking to determine what exactly a whiplash injury is and how to identify one, keep reading.
 Here, we will discuss how these injuries come about in the body, what symptoms you can commonly expect, and how best to treat them.

-How is a whiplash injury obtained?
+How does a whiplash injury occur?

 Although whiplash is often associated with car accidents, you can obtain one through other forms of forceful and sudden impact that causes a rapid back and forth movement of the neck.
 When the neck flexes and extends quickly and intensely, a number of structures in the neck can become damaged.
 Trauma to your discs, ligaments, nerves, and muscles can result in a painful and frustrating whiplash injury.

-These injuries are more often that not obtained during car accidents where collision to the rear-end of your car causes a forceful and violent jolting of the head.
+These injuries are more often than not obtained during car accidents where collision to the rear-end of your car causes a forceful and violent jolting of the head.
 The reason for this is that although your seatbelt can hold your body in place, your neck is often left unsupported.
 The lower neck bones are forced into a position of hyper extension, while the upper bones are flexed.
 When the neck is jolted forcefully from the back, the soft tissues of the neck are damaged through this motion.

 However, many kinds of car accidents can cause this ailment, and it is important to look out for the symptoms following an accident.